4exova/test/QuickStart.en.md

     npm install
     ```

-2. Run the server with help of [ENB](https://ru.bem.info/tools/bem/enb-bem-techs/)(for the moment this article is available only in russian language).
+2. Run a server with help of [ENB](https://ru.bem.info/tools/bem/enb-bem-techs/)(this article is available only in russian language).

     ```bash
     node_modules/.bin/npm start